Best Cheap Health Insurance in Minnesota (2026)

 How much does Obamacare cost in Minnesota?

-Obamacare costs an average of $451 per month in Minnesota for a Silver plan.
-But you might qualify for health insurance subsidies, which lower the cost of insurance based on your income, and pay an average of $207 per month.
+Obamacare costs an average of $556 per month in Minnesota for a Silver plan.
+But you might qualify for health insurance subsidies and be able to get a cheaper rate.

 Does Minnesota have the Affordable Care Act?